 Read this blog on how to create custom search form in Drupal 7 for more information.

-Search API can be tough to setup especially for new users to Drupal.
-For example, you need to understand the difference between a Search API Server and Index, and then you need to spend time configuring everything
+The Drupal core provides a Search module that is great for many sites.
+However, it doesn’t provide some of the more sophisticated features that some sites need.
+Search API can be tough to set up especially for new users to Drupal.
+For example, you need to understand the difference between a Search API Server and Index, and then you need to spend time configuring everything.

-How to Create Custom Search Form in Drupal 7 Using ExpertRec
+How to Add a Drupal Custom Search Engine in Drupal 7 Using ExpertRec

 Here we will visit the steps required to add the ExpertRec Custom search engine to your website.
 This is one of the easiest setup processes of all the available options out there and is highly recommended.